netdata/go.d.plugin/modules/vsphere/README.md

 This module collects hosts and vms performance statistics from one or more `vCenter` servers depending on configuration.

+> **Warning**: The `vsphere` collector cannot re-login and continue collecting metrics after a vCenter reboot.
+> go.d.plugin needs to be restarted.

 ## Charts

 It produces the following charts: